nghiepdev/next-universal-cookie/README.md

 ### Integration with `_app.js`

-Only once time.
-However, be aware that this will opt you out of [Automatic static optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) and [getServerSideProps
-](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering)(Server-side Rendering) for your entire application.
+Only once time, you can cookie any page

 ```jsx
 // pages/_app.js